 Not only is this intimate, it will also allow you to soak your body and ease any aches and pains you may be experiencing.

-If the idea of soaking in the bath with your partner gives you the ‘ick’ or if you just want to get out the house.
+If the idea of soaking in the bath with your partner gives you the ‘ick’, or if you want to get out of the house.
 Go for a drive listening to your favourite songs, and spending some alone time with your boo.

 Drive to a local viewpoint, park up and enjoy the view.

-If you’re not sure of any beautiful spots near you, just type in ‘viewpoints near’ me on google and you’ll come across some beautiful spots.
+If you’re not sure of any beautiful spots near you, type in ‘viewpoints near me on Google and you’ll come across some beautiful spots.
 Thank me later.

-Having a chronic illness can really strip you of your energy, so even the most low-energy activities can feel like hell.
-If that’s the case on Valentine’s Day, make use of the technology we have available to us.
+Having a chronic illness can strip you of your energy, so even the most low-energy activities can feel like hell.
+If that’s the case, take advantage of the technology we have available.

 If you’re having a terrible flare-up or are too fatigued to try any of these ideas, don’t worry.
 We’ve all heard the saying ‘it’s the thought that counts’.

-Instead, send your loved one a gift that’ll be more thoughtful than any valentine’s date ideas.
+Instead, send your loved one a gift that’ll be more thoughtful than any Valentine’s Day date ideas.
 Show how much you love and appreciate them.

 It can be flowers, a gift basket full of all their favourite treats or something they’ve had their eye on for a while.

-Insert a gift card expressing how you feel about.
+Insert a gift card expressing how you feel about them.
 Then schedule a date night for when you’re feeling up to it.

 It’s easy to feel guilty about not being able to live up to the exaggerated and ridiculously commercialised Valentine’s date ideas.

-Yes, the crazy gestures, date nights and gifts can be nice, but they’re not always realistic when you or your partner have a chronic illness.
+Yes, the crazy gestures, date nights and gifts can be nice, but they’re not always realistic when you or your partner has a chronic illness.

-Your partner should understand and be open to your adaptation of Valentine’s Day and should do whatever they can to make you feel loved and comfortable..
+Your partner should understand and be open to your adaptation of Valentine’s Day, and do whatever they can to make you feel loved and comfortable.

 If you get sexy and have a night out, that’s amazing!
 Or if you spend an intimate, relaxing night at home, that’s great too.
 One isn’t better than the other.

-Do what work for you and your health.
+Do what works for you and your health.

-P.S.… If you’re a single babe, you can wish yourself a happy valentine’s day too.
-Pick one of these Valentine’s date ideas and show yourself some love.
+P.S.… If you’re a single babe, you can wish yourself a happy Valentine’s Day too.
+Pick one of these solo date ideas and show yourself some love.
 Self-love is important too!

 Pin to read later